BDC Hamburger Icon

 Step 3: Choose a benefits provider to administer benefits.

 Choosing a benefits provider is just as important as the benefits you want to administer.
-You’ll need to decide if you want to administer benefits on your own or partner with an organization to outsource benefits administration.
+You must decide whether to administer benefits on your own or partner with an organization to outsource benefits administration.

-If you want to go it alone, you can contact various healthcare providers to find the best plan for your team.
-If you want to partner with an organization, you can choose an HR outsourcing (HRO) service or a professional employer organization (PEO).
+If you want to go it alone, you’ll need to contact various healthcare and retirement plan providers to find appropriate options for your team.
+If you prefer to outsource benefits administration, you can choose an HR outsourcing (HRO) service or a professional employer organization (PEO).

 Here’s some more information about each outsourcing partner type.

-The best HR outsourcing services can help you administer employee benefits while also taking on administrative HR tasks, processing payroll and managing talent.
-HROs are also a great option if you need help maintaining legal compliance.
+The best HRO services can help you do more than administer employee benefits.
+They can also handle administrative HR tasks, process payroll and manage talent.
+HROs are also an excellent option if you need help handling HR compliance challenges.

 Here are some of our favorite HROs: